nvinayvarma189/testing-release-tools/README.md

 ### publish

 This script will generate a new release in the repository.
-This will consist on creating a commit and a tag with the new release notes and the updated version files.
+This will consist of creating a commit and a tag with the new release notes and the updated version files.

 To run it, you'll need to provide the version number and